 Three studio art faculty members have received Individual Excellence Awards from the Ohio Arts Council .

-Kristina Paabus, associate professor of studio art, reproducible media; Mimi Kato, visiting assistant assistant professor of art; and Rachel Smith, metalsmith and fabrication supervisor for the art department, each received $5,000 grants to support their work.
+Kristina Paabus, associate professor of studio art, reproducible media; Mimi Kato, visiting assistant professor of art; and Rachel Smith, metalsmith and fabrication supervisor for the Department of Art, each received $5,000 grants to support their work.
 They are among 78 artists who have been funded by the state agency for the fiscal year.